adrianoyuji/react-carousel/README.md

 #### **This features a Carousel Component that:**
 * Works on mobile and desktop devices
-* Supports swipes on mobile
+* Supports swipes on both mobile and desktop
-* Works with any HTML Component
+* Works with any HTML/React Component
 * Is animated, finger-following swipes, just like Instagram multi-picture post

 #### **It also features:**